partigabor/partigabor.github.io/content/posts/hugo-website.md

 [Hugo](https://www.youtube.com/watch?v=0RKpf3rK57I) is a website generator framework written in [Go](https://www.youtube.com/watch?v=446E-r0rXHI) (a computer language).
 It is a great tool to build static websites - FAST.

-* To install Hugo on Windows, the easiest way is to first install [Scoop](https://scoop.sh/), a package manager for Windows, and then install Hugo (extended version) from the command line using `scoop install hugo-extended`.
+* To install Hugo on Windows, the easiest way is to first install [Scoop](https://scoop.sh/), a package manager for Windows, and then install Hugo (the extended version) from the command line using `scoop install hugo-extended`.

 > {{< details "more..." close >}}
 > {{< youtube 0RKpf3rK57I >}}